Miserlou/Zappa/README.md

 }
 ```

 Note that you can also use the `callbacks` setting to add a callback for `zip` to call a custom function when the build has finished and the zip is created.
-That way you might not need the zip to be kept around after the command has finished.
+That way you might not need the zip to be kept around.

 #### Scheduling